Am thinking of heading off to Japan on 8 April for 10-12 days. My itinerary would be:

 Basically this means in a lot of cases you can just read the katakana on a lot of signs to get an idea what it says, another example is:

 By the way, I am not saying that all japanese signs have an english version of the words in katakana on them, simply that the japanese use a lot of english words for a lot of basic things.

 As for "lonely and difficult", while I was there I stayed at some really awesome hostels (mostly, k's houses http://kshouse.jp), and met some really awesome people whom I traveled around with - Hostels might not be for you, but it helps to stay somewhere where they can help you out with working out how to get around / catch trains or anything else like that.

 If you are only there for 10-12 days, a lot of the stuff you will do will be more on the beaten track, and thus a bit more non-english-speaking traveller friendly.
 Japan has plenty of amazing things that are commonly traveled (the Japanese *love* to travel around Japan and see everything there is to see).

 One final tip is to look up english versions of the subway / train maps before you go and print them out.
-My english Tokyo subway map was a great help! about 10 years ago
+My english Tokyo subway map was a great help! almost 11 years ago

 You have inspired me to reconsider.
 Thanks so much for your tips and for allaying some of my possible worries.
 It looks like its going to be Japan for me then!
 Going to go at the beginning of April to catch the cherry blossom.
-Man, I am excited! about 10 years ago
+Man, I am excited! almost 11 years ago

 Don't worry about not speaking Japanese, you will have no problems in big cities.
 Japanese people learn English at school but don't get much opportunity to practise it 'for real'.
 If you need help/are lost, look for people who look like they might be students.
 If you're going anywhere more remote which may not have English signs, just make sure you have the name printed out/written down and learn what it sounds like.
 In my experience, people are generally very helpful.